 Information returned in pointer searches is not always complete or up to date.
 For this reason, they should not be used to determine a candidate's eligibility, and Checkr takes steps to avoid facilitating such use by customers.
-These searches inform how Checkr conducts other screenings, and result in Complete, rather than a Clear or Consider outcome.
+These searches inform how Checkr conducts other searches, and result in Complete, rather than a Clear or Consider outcome.

 Pointer searches include: